brianwisti/dendron-hugo/content/post/2020/01/building-a-starter-blog-with-nikola.md

 [2020-01-05T09:37:40Z] INFO: new_page: Your page's text is at: pages/now.rst
 ```

-Everybody could use a *now* page.
+Everybody could use a [Now]({{< relref "/page/now.md" >}}) page.
 Excuse me a moment while I edit `pages/now.rst`.
 Oh!
 Since it’s not a post, it won’t show up unless we link to it.
 The `/now` page is significant enough that it should go on the site menu.

 Back over to `config.py`: